browserengineering/book/book/animations.md

 ```

 Now, whenever the `opacity` property of a `div` changes for any
-reason---like from changing its style attribute---the browser smoothly
-interpolates between the old and new values for two seconds.
-Here is
+reason, the browser smoothly interpolates between the old and new
-an example:
+values for two seconds.
+Here is an example:

 <iframe src="examples/example13-opacity-transition.html"></iframe>
 (click [here](examples/example13-opacity-transition.html) to load the example in